Teen Leadership/CIT Program

 Communication regarding the application process and the program should be between the applicant and the camp director.
 The most successful applicants treat the application and hiring process just like any job application.
 Parents should feel free to help in certain ways, like guiding the applicant in selecting references and helping them learn to professionally apply and interview.
 At the same time, please remember we seek candidates who are independent, mature and self-motivated.
 It is our hope that parents help cultivate these traits by allowing their teens to take full responsibility for their CIT application.
 Our goals are that all applicants to the Counselor-In-Training program gain valuable experience in the job application and interview process and that all our CITs gain skills that are applicable not only to being a camp counselor but to other aspects of their lives.

-Parents will receive emails with updates about program fees, Check In and Check Out times, packing lists, etc.
+Parents will receive emails with updates about program fees, check in and check out times, packing lists, etc.

-Summer 2023
+Summer 2024

-Requirements to be Considered for Summer 2023 Participation
+Requirements to be Considered for Summer 2024 Participation

 • Must be in a rising 11th or 12th grade at the time of applying